 For the chemical nature of this group of compounds I recommend looking at a biochemistry text book, or google.

 Betaines are found in plant cells preventing excessive water loss.
 Their real importance to those concerned about having more energy and wellness, is their ability to donate methyl groups.

 Methylation, as it is known, is very important in human metabolism, and the common beet is an excellent source of betaine.
-It is increasingly being understood that it is a very important nutrient, and a deficiency is the cause of chronic disease in many different systems in the body.
+It is increasingly being understood that it is a vital nutrient, and a deficiency is the cause of chronic disease in many different systems in the body.

 Because a deficiency causes raised toxic homocysteine in the blood, it is the underlying cause of damage to capillaries, and hence the effect on heart, brain, liver and in fact all the organs of the body.

-Betaine is a vital part in the use of an important essential amino acid called methionine which has to be consumed and is found in many food sources such as meat, dairy and fish.
-For vegans oats, nuts and seeds are the main sources of this protein.
+Betaine is a vital part in the use of an important essential amino acid called methionine which has to be consumed and is found in many foods such as meat, dairy and fish.
+For vegans, oats, nuts and seeds are the main sources of this protein.

 This methionine cycle occurs mainly in the liver and kidneys; with inadequate methylation, levels of homocysteine rise and there is improper fat metabolism.

 This leads to fatty liver, a real killer, and a host of blood vessel related diseases like stroke and heart disease, all related to poor circulation.
 Add smoking to the equation and both arteries and veins are in serious trouble.